mrknmc/ug4/slip/report.md

  - speed and ease of development
  - learning value?: worked with Python before, wanted to learn something else

-In the end we decided to use the Node.js platform [1] hosted on a cloud provider Heroku [2].
+In the end we decided to use the Node.js platform [^nodejs] hosted on a cloud provider Heroku [^heroku].

 # Architecture